 Intel Delivers: This ad highlights another pain point for customers.
 In those days, semiconductor supply was fairly unreliable.
 Fab yields would crash for no apparent reason and it would take weeks to find the culprit.
 The strategy behind the “intel delivers” logo may well have come when Gordon Moore and Bob Graham — soon to be Intel’s first VP of marketing — were out at sea fishing as Noyce was getting the funding needed to start the company up.
 That strategy was to deliver a brand promise that Intel would not have these crashes.
 That you could count on Intel to always deliver on-time.
 Moore credits Graham with developing the logo.
 But the weight of this promise would fall on Intel’s first employee: Andy Grove.

-: He would one day tell that Moore and Noyce would say, the ‘S’ in his name was an abbreviation for Andrew “Ship-the-Shit” Grove.
+And boy would Grove deliver: He would one day tell manufacturing employees that Moore and Noyce would say, the ‘S’ in his name was an abbreviation for Andrew “Ship-the-Shit” Grove.

 Hedge your bets: Moore’s strategy of partnering with suppliers would free up engineering resources for his “Goldilocks strategy.”
 This would entail splitting them up into three different teams: each developing a memory based on a different technology.
 The three would be a single chip bipolar memory, a single chip silicon gate metal-oxide semiconductor memory, and a multi-chip package that wired together four memory chips and today would fall into the advanced packaging category of 2.5D heterogeneous integration.